Big Trouble in Little China: Influence

-Marvel supervillain The Mandarin in the 1990s Iron Man comic run by John Byrne and John Romita Jr. was modeled in appearance after Lo Pan.

-The film's portrayal of the lightning sorcerer/demigod character has been occasionally described as an inspiration for the character of Raiden from Mortal Kombat, introducing the archetype of a straw hat–wearing monk able to control lightning with his hands to Western audiences.
-(In traditional Chinese and Japanese culture, the lightning god is represented more akin to a traditional Asian creature.)
-Additionally, the character David Lo Pan has been credited as the original inspiration for the soul-stealing Mortal Kombat villain Shang Tsung.

-The twenty-third episode of the second season of the 2012 Teenage Mutant Ninja Turtles TV series, called "A Chinatown Ghost Story", uses concepts from the film, but renames the antagonist Lo Pan to Ho Chan, and the Storm figure Rain is replaced by Wind.
+The twenty-third episode of the second season of the 2012 Teenage Mutant Ninja Turtles TV series, "A Chinatown Ghost Story," uses concepts from the film, but renames the antagonist Lo Pan to Ho Chan and replaces the Storm figure Rain with Wind.
 In addition, James Hong (Lo Pan) reprises his Little China performance as the principal villain character.

-The song "We Have Candy" by the South African rap-rave group Die Antwoord features lead singer Ninja reciting some of Jack Burton's dialogue from the film.

-In 2006, American experimental rock band Man Man released an album with the title Six Demon Bag, which is a reference to a line in the film.

 A 2012 parody music video of the song "Gangnam Style" was entitled Lo Pan Style and featured the storyline and characters from the movie, including a cameo by James Hong.

 New Zealand director Taika Waititi cited the film as an influence on Thor: Ragnarok (2017).

-The Regular Show Season 3 episode "Fortune Cookie" The villain is The Warlock who has a Resemblance to Lo Pan.
-In fact, the character was played by James Hong who played the same character.

-The season 2 episode of Rick and Morty Titled "Big Trouble in Little Sanchez" is a reference title of the movie.

-The Ninety-seven episode of Randy Cunningham: 9th Grade Ninja episode Titled "Big Trouble in Little Norrisville" The episode has a place name Little Norrisville and the Shopkeeper also played by James Hong who played Lo Pan.
+In the Randy Cunningham: 9th Grade Ninja season 2 episode "Big Trouble in Little Norrisville," the titular place is a reference to Little Chinatown (the title of the episode also references the film).
+James Hong (who played Lo Pan) also provides a guest voice role as the Shopkeeper.

 The American hard rock band Lo-Pan is named after Hong's character in the movie.